Junaid-Hussain/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-07_instructions.md

     > NOTE: Data Flow clusters take 5-7 minutes to warm up.

 1. **Add a Data Flow activity** In the Activities pane, open the Move and Transform accordion and drag the **Data Flow** activity onto the pipeline canvas.
-In the blade that pops up, click **Create new Data Flow** and select **Mapping Data Flow** and then click **OK**.
+In the blabe that pops up, click **Create new Data Flow** and select **Mapping Data Flow** and then click **OK**.
 Click on the  **pipeline1** tab and drag the green box from your Copy activity to the Data Flow Activity to create an on success condition.
 You will see the following in the canvass:

     ![Adding a Mapping Data Flow in Azure Data Factory](Linked_Image_Files/M07-E03-T01-img01.png)

 ### Task 2: Adding a Data Source

+1. Double-click on the dataflow tab to create a dataflow structure.

+1. Click on the **Add Source** button.

 1. **Add an ADLS source** Double click on the Mapping Data Flow object in the canvas.
 Click on the Add Source button in the Data Flow canvas.
 In the **Source dataset** dropdown, select your **ADLSG2** dataset used in your Copy activity

     ![Adding a Source to a Mapping Data Flow in Azure Data Factory](Linked_Image_Files/M07-E03-T02-img01.png)

-    * If your dataset is pointing at a folder with other files, you may need to create another dataset or utilize parameterization to make sure only the moviesDB.csv file is read
+1. If you have not imported your schema in your ADLS, but have already ingested your data, go to the dataset's 'Schema' tab and click 'Import schema' so that your data flow knows the schema projection.
     * If you have not imported your schema in your ADLS, but have already ingested your data, go to the dataset's 'Schema' tab and click 'Import schema' so that your data flow knows the schema projection.

     Once your debug cluster is warmed up, verify your data is loaded correctly via the Data Preview tab.
 Once you click the refresh button, Mapping Data Flow will show calculate a snapshot of what your data looks like when it is at each transformation.

 ### Task 3: Using Mapping Data Flow transformation

+1. Please read the instructions carefully and if any doubts, you can also refer the images.

 1. **Add a Select transformation to rename and drop a column** In the preview of the data, you may have noticed that the "Rotton Tomatoes" column is misspelled.
 To correctly name it and drop the unused Rating column, you can add a [Select transformation](https://docs.microsoft.com/azure/data-factory/data-flow-select) by clicking on the + icon next to your ADLS source node and choosing Select under Schema modifier.

     ![Adding a Transformation to a Mapping Data Flow in Azure Data Factory](Linked_Image_Files/M07-E03-T03-img01.png)

-    In the **Name** as field, change 'Rotton' to 'Rotten'.
+    In the **Name as** field, change 'Rotton' to 'Rotten'.
 To drop the Rating column, hover over it and click on the trash can icon.
+(Scroll down to see the columns)

     ![Using the Select Transformation to a Mapping Data Flow in Azure Data Factory](Linked_Image_Files/M07-E03-T03-img02.png)